The Many Names of The Virgin Mary

 One story of the painting is that in 16th-century Salvaleón de Higüey there was a merchant who always brought his daughter a gift from his travels.
 One day, the daughter asked her father if he could bring her a portrait of the Virgin Mary as she had a dream about one.
 Her father struggled to find an image on his journey.
 In an inn on his way back home, an old, long-bearded man overheard the merchant talking about his problem.
 The old man then unfurled the image of Our Lady of Altagracia, and gave it to the merchant.

 The daughter cherished her painting, but every morning, she would awake to find the picture had moved from her house and was always found outside her house, under a small orange tree.
 This continued until the girl told her parents, after which the place became sacred and a church was built upon on the spot to signify the grace of the Virgin Mary.
-(This is a sweet and beguiling story, it is said that the Spanish brothers Alfonso and Antonio Trejo, two of the first European settlers on Santo Domingo, brought the portrait to the island sometime prior to 1502, and eventually donated it to the parish church at Higuey.)
+(While this is a sweet and beguiling story, there is yet another one which is the most probable: it is said that the Spanish brothers Alfonso and Antonio Trejo, two of the first European settlers on Santo Domingo, brought the portrait to the island sometime prior to 1502, and eventually donated it to the parish church at Higuey.)

 The painting has been on display since 1571 and was moved to the Basilica of Our Lady of Altagracia after Pope Paul VI declared the cathedral a basilica in December 1970.
-The people of the Dominican Republic have a deep devotion and offer respect to the Virgin Mary.
+The people of the Dominican Republic have a deep devotion and connection with the Virgin Mary – Lady of Altagracia.

-Over 20 years ago my mom gifted me a picture frame with the “Virgen de la Altagracia” – I know this is odd – I keep in my kitchen – don’t ask, all I know is when I chance to glance on it I get good vibes- it is in a very awkward spot in my very small kitchen and easily overlooked if I don’t point to it.
+Over 20 years ago my mom gifted me a picture frame with the “Virgen de la Altagracia” – I keep in my kitchen – I know it is an awkward place … but in a weird way, it blends in my very small kitchen so much so that very seldom does anyone even notice it; and for me all that happens in my kitchen is blessed.

 Now let’s go back to these titles!